 This course analyzes developing patterns of religio-social interaction among peoples, affinity blocs, and cultures of the world with the intent of determining strategic models for doing missions in globalizing settings.
-Three Hours.
+Three or Four Hours characteristics of cultures that have been significantly influenced by Roman Catholicism.
+Attention will be given to the development of biblically based and culturally sensitive missionary methodologies resulting in the establishment of effective contextualized congregations.
+Three or Four Hours